Arnot St Mary Church of England Primary School 15

 We want our children to have lasting, memorable experiences which give them a real context for learning beyond the classroom through opportunities which, for many of our pupils, would usually be out of reach.
 We want our curriculum, “…to enable all students to acquire knowledge that takes them beyond their experience… knowledge which many will not have access to at home, among their friends, or in the communities in which they live.
 As such, access to this knowledge is the right of all pupils as future citizens.”
 (Young, 2014)

-To that end, we have identified ‘101 things’ an Arnot St. Mary pupil will experience during their time with us, each one carefully chosen to enrich the life of every child and give them first-hand experiences and a strong understanding and appreciation of our vibrant city and the wider world in which they live; exploring its diversity, complexity, simplicity and beauty through experiences which inspire awe and wonder.
+To that end, the curriculum is enriched with experiences, visits, visitors and events that an Arnot St. Mary pupil will experience during their time with us, each one carefully chosen to enrich the life of every child and give them first-hand experiences and a strong understanding and appreciation of our vibrant city and the wider world in which they live; exploring its diversity, complexity, simplicity and beauty through experiences which inspire awe and wonder.
 Fostering a sense of ‘community’ in our children and encouraging their personal and social responsibility through a strong social, moral, spiritual and cultural understanding is fundamental to everything we do.
 Through these experiences, we hope to promote the development of strong interpersonal skills, self-awareness and emotional well-being.

 Implementation of our curriculum – how will we do this?